orcasgit/django-fernet-fields/doc/index.rst

 no access to the encryption key, it can't update the column values correctly.
 Instead, you'll need to do a three-step migration dance:

-1. Add the new encrypted field with a different name.
+1. Add the new encrypted field with a different name and initialize its values as `null`, otherwise decryption will be attempted before anything has been encrypted.
 2. Write a data migration (using RunPython and the ORM, not raw SQL) to copy the values from the old field to the new (which automatically encrypts them in the process).